 To set up an appointment call (208) 792-2211 or come in to Reid Centennial Hall Room 111.
-Complete online paperwork at the appointment.
+Online paperwork will be completed at the appointment.
 Bring appropriate documentation, if available to the appointment.

 Documentation that addresses what your disability is, how it impacts you, assistive devices or services, and the credentials of the diagnosing professional.

 Lewis-Clark State College enhances and promotes the free exchange of ideas in an environment that celebrates the dignity, worth and contribution of all ethnic,and cultural backgrounds.
 Lewis-Clark State College is an Affirmative Action/Equal Opportunity Employer and has a strong commitment to the principle of diversity.
 Please see our Statement of Nondiscrimination, Policy 3.105 regarding our policy on the basis of race, color, religion, age, sex, national origin, disability, veteran status, or sexual orientation.

 Students need to contact the office at the beginning of each semester to arrange for accommodations.
 Providing the Disability Counselor with proper documentation of the disability and suggested accommodations will speed the process.

 The Faculty Notification form describes the accommodations to be granted to the student based on his/her disability.